knight-raj/Hospital_analysis_SQL/README.md

 Calculates the total number of patients across all hospitals and departments.<br>
 Purpose: Calculates the total number of patients across all hospitals and departments. <br>

-####Explanation:
+Explanation:
 <li>SUM(Patients_Count) aggregates the Patients_Count column to provide the total number of patients.</li>
-</li>It gives an overall idea of the patient load handled by all hospitals in the dataset.</li>
+<li>It gives an overall idea of the patient load handled by all hospitals in the dataset.</li>

 ### 2. Average Number of Doctors per Hospital
 ```sql
 SELECT AVG(Doctors_Count)::NUMERIC(10) FROM Hospital_Records;
 ```
+Calculates the average number of doctors working in each hospital. <br>
-Calculates the average number of doctors working in each hospital.
+Purpose: Calculates the average number of doctors working in each hospital.
+Explanation:
+<li>AVG(Doctors_Count) computes the average value of the Doctors_Count column.</li>
+<li>::NUMERIC(10) ensures the result is formatted as a numeric value with up to 10 digits.</li>
+<li>This helps understand the average staffing level of doctors across hospitals.</li>

 ### 3. Top 3 Departments with the Highest Number of Patients
 ```sql